Skip to main content

 CIL Discretionary Review

-What is the CIL Discretionary Review process
+What is the CIL Discretionary Review process?

-The Council has agreed that it would consider requests from eligible applicants to undertake a discretionary review of their case.
+The council has agreed that it would consider requests from eligible applicants to undertake a discretionary review of their case.

 It is not intended to enable the review of a CIL charge where the CIL liability has been assumed by a developer (whether that be an individual or a company).